kravchik/jkil/README.md

 * `Alt + h` - PgDown
 * `Alt + m` - Remove
 * `Alt + n` - Delete

+Also, I am remapping `Ctrl + Alt + jkil` to 10 pressings of the arrow (instead of to `Ctrl + Arrow`).
+I believe, that it is much more convenient in the long run. *Todo: make a deeper justification in a separate statement.*

 TODO picture of layout